zeek/zeek/scripts/base/frameworks/logging/writers/ascii.zeek.rst

    If writing in JSON format, this is implicitly disabled.

-.. bro:id:: LogAscii::json_timestamps
+.. zeek:id:: LogAscii::json_timestamps

-   :Type: :bro:type:`JSON::TimestampFormat`
+   :Type: :zeek:type:`JSON::TimestampFormat`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``JSON::TS_EPOCH``

    Format of timestamps when writing out JSON.
 By default, the JSON